hoonjet/NVIDIA-PhysicsNeMo-Tutorial/README.md

 ## Overview

 This repository provides tutorials for solving various physics simulation problems using the NVIDIA PhysicsNeMo framework.
-Each tutorial includes a Python script, detailed guides (Korean/English), and result images.
+Each tutorial includes a Python script, detailed guides, and result images.

 ---